 2. Go to Application > Drill-through (Transactional).

-5. Configure the Drill-through By and the Depends on Dimension(s).
-These fields helps define the system parameter @FilterScope when the drill-through is triggered.
+In the Design tab, you select the drill-through type (DATA or CONTEXT) and the Dimensions involved.
+These fields help define the system parameter @FilterScope when the drill-through is triggered.

 There are two types of transactional drill-through:

-6. Go to Query to define what information will be returned from the drill-through:
+The Query tab allows you to define what information will be returned from the drill-through: